maddiethedinosaur/funnydiehaha/fancy.md

 ## International Communist Current:
 ![International Communist Current Logo](ICCLogo.png)
+* 1992: Balance Sheet of 70 Years of "National Liberation" Struggles

+Read part one of this ICC work [here.](./balance-sheet-of-70-years-of-national-liberation-struggles-1.pdf)

+Read part two of this ICC work [here.](./balance-sheet-of-70-years-of-national-liberation-struggles-2.pdf)

+Read part three of this ICC work [here.](./balance-sheet-of-70-years-of-national-liberation-struggles-3.pdf)
 * 2004: Perspective of Communism

 Read part one of this ICC work [here.](./perspective-of-communism-1.pdf)